build-on-aws/content/tutorials/automating-mwaa-environments-and-workflows/index.md

 cdk deploy --context vpcId=vpcid --context envName=mwaademo {cdkstack}
 ```

-* `vpcId` - If you have an existing VPC that meets the MWAA requirements (perhaps you want to deploy multiple MWAA environments in the same VPC for example) you can pass in the VPCId you want to deploy into.
+* `vpcId` - If you have an existing VPC that meets the MWAA requirements (perhaps you want to deploy multiple MWAA environments in the same VPC for example) you can pass in the `VPCId` you want to deploy into.
 For example, you would use `--context vpcId=vpc-095deff9b68f4e65f`.
 * `cidr` - If you want to create a new VPC, you can define your preferred CIDR block using this parameter (otherwise a default value of `172.31.0.0/16` will be used).
 For example, you would use `--context cidr=10.192.0.0/16`.
 * `subnetIds` - Is a comma separated list of subnets IDs where the cluster will be deployed.
 If you do not provide one, it will look for private subnets in the same AZ.
 * `envName` - a string that represents the name of your MWAA environment, defaulting to `MwaaEnvironment` if you do not set this.
 For example, `--context envName=MyAirflowEnv`.
 * `envTags` - allows you to set Tags for the MWAA resources, providing a json expression.
 For example, you would use `--context envTags='{"Environment":"MyEnv","Application":"MyApp","Reason":"Airflow"}'`.
-* `environmentClass` - allows you to configure the MWAA Workers size (either mw1.small, mw1.medium, mw1.large, defaulting to mw1.small).
+* `environmentClass` - allows you to configure the MWAA Workers size (either `mw1.small`, `mw1.medium`, `mw1.large`, defaulting to `mw1.small`).
 For example, `--context environmentClass=mw1.medium`.
 * `maxWorkers` - change the number of MWAA Max Workers, defaulting to 1.
 For example, `--context maxWorkers=2`.
 * `webserverAccessMode` - define whether you want a public or private endpoint for your MWAA Environment (using `PUBLIC_ONLY` or `PRIVATE_ONLY`).
 For example, you would use `--context webserverAccessMode=PUBLIC_ONLY` mode (private/public).
 * `secretsBackend` - configure whether you want to integrate with AWS Secrets Manager, using values Airflow or SecretsManager.
 For example, you would use `--context secretsBackend=SecretsManager`.